-The emergency department assesses and treats people with serious injuries and those in need of emergency treatment.
-It's open 24 hours a day, 365 days of the year.
+The emergency department assesses and treats people with major trauma, serious injuries and those in need of emergency treatment.
+It's open 24 hours a day, 7 days a week, 365 days of the year.

 The emergency department is sometimes referred to as casualty, accident and emergency or A&E. If an ambulance is needed you can call 999, the emergency phone number in England.

 Generally you should go to the emergency department only in emergencies such as loss of consciousness, a very serious state of confusion, persistent severe chest pain or breathing difficulties.

 Urgent care services

 Did you know that our emergency department is just one of the urgent care services in the city?
 There are a variety of other local health services available and selecting the right one will help you feel better faster.
 Find out more.